entelecheia/nlp4ss/book/en/session05/lecture3.md

     - Studying social interactions in virtual spaces
     - Implications for future social research methodologies

-15. Blockchain and NLP Integration

-    - Decentralized language models
-    - Verifiable and traceable NLP processes
-    - Applications in ensuring research integrity

-16. Environmental Considerations in NLP
+15. Environmental Considerations in NLP

     - Green AI and sustainable NLP practices
     - Energy-efficient language models
     - Studying climate change discourse with advanced NLP

-17. Ethical and Societal Implications
+16. Ethical and Societal Implications

     - Long-term impacts of advanced NLP on society
     - Evolving ethical challenges in AI-driven research
     - Preparing for unintended consequences

-18. Preparing for Future Challenges
+17. Preparing for Future Challenges

     - Skill development for future social scientists
     - Adapting research methodologies to emerging technologies
     - Fostering critical thinking in an AI-augmented world

-19. Visionary Applications
+18. Visionary Applications
     - Speculative future uses of NLP in social science
     - Potential paradigm shifts in understanding human behavior
     - Imagining the social science research of the future